 * You can apply to withdraw your child from Religious Education.

-We are part of the Northern Area Schools Sports Partnership.
+We are also part of the Northern Area Schools Sports Partnership.
 This offers the children the opportunity to participate in a range of sporting activities in conjunction with other local schools.
 The children all receive up to 2 hours of PE a week in school ranging from dance and gym, to games and athletics.
 We also offer a variety of sports-based after school clubs such as football, golf, tag rugby, athletics, skipping and non-contact boxing (please see the section on Extended Services for more details of our after school clubs).

 We have a music specialist, Mrs Alison Westley who comes in one afternoon a week to work with our pupils.
 We have a Year 2 choir who meet at lunchtime and perform in the local community, and there are opportunities for the children to play a range of instruments.